Microsoft/azure-docs.cs-cz/articles/active-directory/manage-apps/application-sign-in-problem-on-premises-application-proxy.md

 ---
-title: Potíže s přihlašováním k místní aplikaci pomocí proxy aplikace Azure AD | Microsoft Docs
+title: Problem signing in to on-premises app using Azure AD app proxy | Microsoft Docs
-description: Řešení běžných problémů s tím, že se nemůžete přihlásit k místní aplikaci integrované s Azure AD pomocí Proxy aplikací služby AD Azure
+description: Troubleshooting common issues faced when you are unable to sign in to an on-premises application integrated with Azure AD using the Azure AD Application Proxy
 services: active-directory
 documentationcenter: ''
 author: msmimart